CadQuery/cadquery/README.md

 ## Getting started

+To quickly play around with CadQuery and see it's capabilities, see the [CQ-editor GUI](https://github.com/CadQuery/CQ-editor) manual.
+If you want to use CadQuery for your own project, keep reading:

 It is currently possible to use CadQuery for your own projects in 3 different ways:
 * Using the [CQ-editor GUI](https://github.com/CadQuery/CQ-editor)
 * From a [Jupyter notebook](https://github.com/bernhard-42/jupyter-cadquery)